soruly/trace.moe-api/README.md

 ### How to begin hashing

-By default, it will scan the `VIDEO_PATH` every minute for new video files (.mp4 or .mkv).
+By default, it will scan the `VIDEO_PATH` every minute for new video files (.mp4 or .mkv or webm).
 You can manually trigger a scan by calling this url

 ```
 curl http://localhost:3001/scan